←(Use Google Translate to see an approximate translation into another relevant language) |

 The area around Gus's house in the 1940s was like small-town America in a Frank Capra movie.
 There was a small cluster of old-fashioned stores two blocks away at "the corner" (intersection of Lee Highway and Glebe Road, Lee as in Robert E) — hardware, barber, drug store, a small Safeway supermarket, a very small movie theater (the Glebe Theater), Peoples Drug Store (soda fountain), and best of all the "Dime Store" — Libby's 5 and 10 Cent Store (actually Robertson's) — that sold toys, candy, comic books, "notions", and other cheap things like a mini-Woolworth's owned by a lady named Libby who was very nice to children (or, it turns out, at least to white children).
 When I was 9 and 10 years old, whenever we went to visit my grandmother, she'd give me a whole dollar and I'd go to the Dime Store on my own and come back with a load of toys and comics (which in those days included the comic book called Mad, which later became Mad Magazine).

 As noted elsewhere, after Gus died we moved to a brick house directly behind her house but three short blocks away.
 It didn't occur to me before, but the house we moved into in 1956 didn't exist when we lived with her in 1945-47.
 I wonder what was back there then!
-(Later... know we know; see the 1943 Franklin Survey plat maps.)
+(Later... now I know; see the 1943 Franklin Survey plat maps.)

 After a gap of some 22 years, I visited my Dad in 1988, and he took me on a nostalgia tour in his car… The 19th Street SE apartment in DC, Gus's house....
 He walked up to the door and knocked on it, a youngish prosperous-looking man answered, dad explained he used to live there in the 1940s and his mother was the original owner; the man invited us in to look around.
 This was when dad showed me where I was created.
 The place didn't look very familiar inside, the man said they had done a lot of renovating.
 Dad mentioned that he and Pete had remodeled the basement so Gus could take in boarders.
 The man said, "So YOU were the ones!
 That was the worst wiring job I ever saw!"
 (Dad blamed Pete for it.)